 Snowshoe Mileage: 2 miles

 Today is a relaxing morning.
-Feel free to have your morning coffee or tea while looking out at the wolves.
-We can also stroll the property’s 42 acres and enjoy the serenity of the rolling hills and mountain backdrop.
-You’ll have time to shower and pack up before we check out and return to Bozeman by 11:30, where you can choose to extend your vacation (we think a couple days of downhill skiing in Big Sky is a great idea!) or return home.Book this Tour
+Feel free to soak in the pools, take a walk on one of the resort trails, and enjoy breakfast on your own time.
+You’ll have time to shower and pack up before we check out and return to Bozeman by noon, where you can choose to extend your vacation or return home.Book this Tour

 NIGHTS 1 - 3 >> WONDERLAND LODGE / GARDINER, MONTANA Wonderland is brand new, beautiful, and small – only 6 super cozy rooms – and conveniently has a great restaurant on the main floor.
 It is in the heart of the tiny downtown of Gardiner, right next to the entrance of Yellowstone National Park.
 From our snowy haven, we can set out on a variety of adventures.